 The St. Camillus CPE Program is committed to training pastoral care ministers and forming innovative and compassionate leaders in the field of health care education and is accredited by the Association of Clinical Pastoral Education(ACPE).
-The outcomes for each level must be completed before moving to the next level.
+The St. Camillus CPE Program offers training and curriculum based on the new ACPE outcomes and indicators for Level 1a, 1b, 2a, and 2b.
+The St. Camillus CPE Program offers students learning at multiple levels within the same unit.

-Level I CPE addresses basic competencies and issues of pastoral reflection, pastoral formation, pastoral identity and functioning in one or more units of CPE.
+Level 1a and 1b CPE addresses basic competencies and issues of pastoral reflection, pastoral formation, pastoral identity and functioning in one or more units of CPE.

-Level II CPE addresses advanced competencies and issues of pastoral function, reflection, and integration.
-Level II competencies are met through a program of at least four units of CPE.
+Level 2a and 2b CPE addresses advanced competencies and issues of pastoral function, reflection, and integration.

 The Certified Educator (CE) CPE program serves to professionally educate, train, support and form Certified Educator Candidates (CEC) who are working towards certification as ACPE Certified Educators.